frappe/bench/README.md

 	<h2>Bench</h2>
 </div>

-Bench is a command-line utility that helps you to install, update, and manage multiple sites for Frappe/ERPNext applications on *nix systems[^nix] for development and production.
+Bench is a command-line utility that helps you to install, update, and manage multiple sites for Frappe/ERPNext applications on [*nix systems](https://en.wikipedia.org/wiki/Unix-like) for development and production.

 ## Table of Contents